 The House budget plans are contained within House Bills 4244-45, 4246-49, 4280-81, 4286-87, 4289-90, 4292, 4303-04 and 4309-10.

-State Rep. Greg Alexander, of Carsonville, has announced upcoming office hours events for people across Huron County and portions of Lapeer, Sanilac and Tuscola counties to meet and talk with their state Representative.
-The office hours meetings will take place at the following times on locations on Friday, May 26: • 9-10 a.m. at Huron […]
+State Rep. Greg Alexander, of Carsonville, will host upcoming coffee hours events for people across Huron County and portions of Lapeer, Sanilac and Tuscola counties to meet and talk with their state Representative.
+The trio of meetings will take place at the following times and locations on Friday, Nov.
+24: • 9 a.m. at Huron […]